On the Outage Probability of Multiuser Multiple Antenna Systems with Non-Orthogonal Multiple Access for Air-Ground Communications: Numerical Results and Discussion

 \ac{ssa} obtains the optimal decoding order for the \ac{sic} ordering problem given in \eqref{eq:probSSA}.
-In order to demonstrate the importance of the decoding order, we first present the results for a random decoding order in Fig.~\ref{fig:ER_vMax} and Fig.~\ref{fig:VR_vMax}, denoted as \ac{sic} random.
-Not surprisingly, \ac{sic} random shows the worst performance, with a clear margin between \ac{sic} random and \ac{ssa} in both Fig.~\ref{fig:ER_vMax} and Fig.~\ref{fig:VR_vMax}.
-The decoding order strategy proposed in \cite{order2}, \ac{sic} \ac{cgtr}, has the worst performance after \ac{sic} random in both Fig.~\ref{fig:ER_vMax} and Fig.~\ref{fig:VR_vMax}.
+In order to demonstrate the importance of the decoding order, we first present the results for a random decoding order in Fig.~\ref{fig:ER_vMax}, Fig.~\ref{fig:VR_vMax}, and Fig.~\ref{fig:VR_K32}, denoted as \ac{sic} random.
+Not surprisingly, \ac{sic} random shows the worst performance, with a clear margin between \ac{sic} random and \ac{ssa} in all three figures.
+The decoding order strategy proposed in \cite{order2}, \ac{sic} \ac{cgtr}, has the worst performance after \ac{sic} random across all figures.
 The authors of \cite{order2} argued that they propose an optimal decoding order for a power-controlled system.
 Although not explicitly stated in \cite{order2}, their approach is only applicable to single antenna receivers and not to multiple antenna receivers.
 This is because the linear dependencies between the users' (aircraft's) channel vectors are ignored when calculating the achievable rates.
 Lastly, we evaluate the well-known V-BLAST~\cite{vblast}.
-As proved in Lemma~\ref{lemma:proof} and shown in Fig.~\ref{fig:ER_vMax}, this results in an optimal decoding order when the users transmit at the same rate.
-For all channel realizations, the set of successfully decoded aircraft by V-BLAST is the same as that of \ac{ssa}.
-However, in the variable-rate system, as can be seen in Fig.~\ref{fig:VR_vMax}, \ac{ssa} outperforms V-BLAST.
+As proved in Lemma~\ref{lemma:proof} and shown in Fig.~\ref{fig:ER_vMax}, when an equal-rate system is considered, V-BLAST obtains an optimal decoding order.
+For all channel realizations, the set of successfully decoded aircraft by V-BLAST is the same as that of \ac{ssa} in an equal-rate system.
+However, in the variable-rate system, as can be seen in Fig.~\ref{fig:VR_vMax} and Fig.~\ref{fig:VR_K32}, \ac{ssa} outperforms V-BLAST.